 William de Braose was a wealthy Norman baron with estates along the Welsh Marches, he was the grandson of Maud de Braose, who starved to death in King John’s dungeons.
 Hated by the Welsh, who had given him the nickname Gwilym Ddu, or Black William, he had been taken prisoner by Llywelyn in 1228, near Montgomery.
 Although he had been released after paying a ransom, de Braose had returned to Llywelyn’s court to arrange a marriage between his daughter, Isabella, and Llywelyn’s son and heir, Dafydd.
 During this stay, William de Braose was ‘caught in Llywelyn’s chamber with the King of England’s daughter, Llywelyn’s wife’. ²

+The exact details of the relationship between Joan and William are unknown; neither can we say whether Joan was with William de Braose by choice or force.
+At the time, however, the blame was laid at Joan’s door.
 Contemporaries were deeply shocked at Joan’s betrayal of her husband; indeed, following this scandal, Welsh law identified the sexual misconduct of the wife of a ruler as ‘the greatest disgrace’.
 Joan was no young girl struggling to come to terms with her position in life; she was about forty years old, had been Llywelyn’s consort for twenty-five years and had borne him at least two children when the affair was discovered.
 The most surprising thing about the whole affair, moreover, is Llywelyn’s response.
-His initial anger saw William de Braose impoverished, put on trial and hanged from the nearest tree on 2 May 1230.
+His initial anger saw William de Braose arrested, put on trial and hanged from the nearest tree on 2 May 1230.
 Joan was imprisoned in a tower.
 This rage, however vicious, was remarkably brief.

 Maybe it was due to the strength of the previous relationship between Llywelyn and Joan, or maybe it was the high value placed on Joan’s diplomatic skills and her links with the English court; but within a year the terms of Joan’s imprisonment had been relaxed and just months after that, she was back on the political stage.
 Llywelyn appears to have forgiven her; the couple were reconciled and Joan returned to her life and position as Lady of Wales.
 Indeed, Joan soon reprised her diplomatic duties.
 She attended a conference between her husband, son and her brother, Henry III at Shrewsbury, in 1232.
 Despite William de Braose’s betrayal of Llywelyn, and subsequent violent death, the wedding between his daughter, Isabella, and Llywelyn’s son, Dafydd, was not derailed and by 1232 they were married.